bbkx226/AlphaGoSpirit/README.md

 - React.js for the front-end
 - Solidity and Ethereum for smart contracts
 - Web3.js for interacting with the Ethereum blockchain
-- IPFS for decentralized file storage
-- Firebase for user authentication and database management

 ## Getting Started
 To get started with this app, follow these steps:
 1. Clone this repository
 2. Install the required dependencies using npm install
-3. Create a Firebase project and add your project's API key and other relevant details in 4. the firebase.js file
-5. Install and configure the Metamask extension in your browser to interact with the Ethereum network
+3. Install and configure any crypto wallet of your choice (with a browser extension) in your browser to interact with the Ethereum network
-6. Run the app locally using npm start
+4. Run the app locally using npm start
-7. Contributing
+5. Contributing
-8. Contributions to this project are welcome.
+6. Contributions to this project are welcome.
 To contribute, fork this repository and create a pull request with your changes.

 ## Future Implementations
 - Easily swap one cryptocurrency for another using built-in decentralized exchanges